By the end of this section, you should be able to:

 Hunter-gatherer societies demonstrate the strongest dependence on the environment of the various types of preindustrial societies.
 As the basic structure of human society until about 10,000–12,000 years ago, these groups were based around kinship or tribes.
 Hunter-gatherers relied on their surroundings for survival—they hunted wild animals and foraged for uncultivated plants for food.
 When resources became scarce, the group moved to a new area to find sustenance, meaning they were nomadic.
 These societies were common until several hundred years ago, but today only a few hundred remain in existence, such as indigenous Australian tribes sometimes referred to as “aborigines,” or the Bambuti, a group of pygmy hunter-gatherers residing in the Democratic Republic of Congo.
 Hunter-gatherer groups are quickly disappearing as the world’s population explodes.

 Changing conditions and adaptations led some societies to rely on the domestication of animals where circumstances permitted.
 Roughly 7,500 years ago, human societies began to recognize their ability to tame and breed animals and to grow and cultivate their own plants.
-Pastoral societies rely on the domestication of animals as a resource for survival.
-Unlike earlier hunter-gatherers who depended entirely on existing resources to stay alive, pastoral groups were able to breed livestock for food, clothing, and transportation, creating a surplus of goods.
+Pastoral societies, such as the Maasai villagers, rely on the domestication of animals as a resource for survival.
+Unlike earlier hunter-gatherers who depended entirely on existing resources to stay alive, pastoral groups were able to breed livestock for food, clothing, and transportation, and they created a surplus of goods.
 Herding, or pastoral, societies remained nomadic because they were forced to follow their animals to fresh feeding grounds.
 Around the time that pastoral societies emerged, specialized occupations began to develop, and societies commenced trading with local groups.

 Around the same time that pastoral societies were on the rise, another type of society developed, based on the newly developed capacity for people to grow and cultivate plants.
 Previously, the depletion of a region’s crops or water supply forced pastoral societies to relocate in search of food sources for their livestock.
 Horticultural societies formed in areas where rainfall and other conditions allowed them to grow stable crops.
 They were similar to hunter-gatherers in that they largely depended on the environment for survival, but since they didn’t have to abandon their location to follow resources, they were able to start permanent settlements.
 This created more stability and more material goods and became the basis for the first revolution in human survival.

 While pastoral and horticultural societies used small, temporary tools such as digging sticks or hoes, agricultural societies relied on permanent tools for survival.
 Around 3000 B.C.E., an explosion of new technology known as the Agricultural Revolution made farming possible—and profitable.
-Farmers learned to rotate the types of crops grown on their fields and to reuse waste products such as fertilizer, leading to better harvests and bigger surpluses of food.
-New tools for digging and harvesting were made of metal, making them more effective and longer lasting.
+Farmers learned to rotate the types of crops grown on their fields and to reuse waste products such as manure as fertilizer, which led to better harvests and bigger surpluses of food.
+New tools for digging and harvesting were made of metal, and this made them more effective and longer lasting.
 Human settlements grew into towns and cities, and particularly bountiful regions became centers of trade and commerce.

 This is also the age in which people had the time and comfort to engage in more contemplative and thoughtful activities, such as music, poetry, and philosophy.
 This period became referred to as the “dawn of civilization” by some because of the development of leisure and humanities.
 Craftspeople were able to support themselves through the production of creative, decorative, or thought-provoking aesthetic objects and writings.